Sairajepawar/party_management_algorithm/README.md

-# just a project which demostrates the use of vectors of classes and some file handling function
+# in this project i have demonstrated the use of file handling,classes and stl function in c++